Coyote Fault Gold & Silver Project - Nevada

 - No modern mining techniques have been applied to the Coyote Fault property

-- In July of 2010, Golden Phoenix acquired an option to earn an 80% interest in the Coyote Fault Gold and Silver Project in Esmeralda County, Nevada from Mhakari Gold (Nevada) Inc.
+- In February of 2013, Golden Phoenix entered into an Amended and Restated Option Agreement to earn an 80% interest in the Coyote Fault Gold and Silver Project in Esmeralda County, Nevada from Mhakari Gold (Nevada) Inc.

-- To earn its 80% interest, Golden Phoenix is required to expend a combined minimum of $1,500,000 on both the Coyote Fault and Vanderbilt Properties over a 48 month period.
+- To earn its 80% interest, Golden Phoenix is required to make certain cash payments totaling $110,500, issue a total of 20,000,000 shares of our common stock and expend a combined minimum of $2,000,000 on both the Coyote Fault and Vanderbilt Properties over a 48 month period.

 Cautionary Note: Although the early results of exploration on the Coyote Fault property look promising and may support the Company’s decision to continue expending its resources on further exploration, the test results set forth above are not yet sufficient to establish any proven or probable ore reserves under traditional mining standards, nor has there been sufficient exploration to determine if the extraction of precious metals on this property is feasible, from an economic point of view.
 Investors should not infer from these early assay results that there exists sufficient amounts of precious metals on this property to support profitable mining operations now, or in the immediate future.